 General

+901.6.1.1 Vendor Registration.
+Any person or company conducting inspection, testing and maintenance activities on fire protection and water supply systems within the City of Springfield must register with the Springfield Fire Department.
+The following is required of each registered vendor:

+Establishment of a vendor profile including contact information, listing of the types of fire protection systems inspected, tested or maintained by the vendor and a listing of current inspectors, their level of training certification and certification expiration date.

+City of Springfield Business License

-901.6.1.1 Certifications.
-Persons performing required fire protection system(s) testing and maintenance as the lead inspector on the following fire protection system(s) shall possess a valid certification from The National Institute for Certification in Engineering Technologies as the industry standard.
-NICET Level I will be accepted through December 31, 2020, and NICET Level II certification required from January 1, 2021 forward for the lead inspector.
+901.6.1.2 Certifications.
+Persons performing required fire protection system(s) and water supply testing and maintenance as the lead inspector) shall possess a valid certification from The National Institute for Certification in Engineering Technologies as the industry standard.
+NICET Level II certification is required for the lead inspector.
 The lead inspector is responsible for supervision and approval of the testing process and its documentation.

-Sprinkler systems

-Standpipe systems

-Fire pump(s)

-Fire alarm systems

-Private fire hydrant(s)
+NICET Level I certification is preferred for individuals working under the lead inspector.